University of Missouri Logo PNG

 Black symbolizes:

-• Stability: the color black is associated with reliability, stability, and security, consistent with the university’s desire to create a stable and secure environment for its students, faculty, and staff.
+- Stability: The color black is associated with reliability, stability, and security, which align with the university’s goal of creating a stable, secure environment for its students, faculty, and staff.

 The gold (yellow) symbolizes:

-• Joy and optimism: Gold is associated with bright sunlight, symbolizing joy and optimism.
-It also reflects the university’s desire to create an inspiring and energetic environment that supports students and staff’s active and healthy lifestyles.
+- Joy and optimism: Gold is associated with bright sunlight, symbolizing these qualities.
+It also reflects the university’s desire to create an inspiring, energetic environment that supports students’ and staff’s active, healthy lifestyles.

 These colors together symbolize the University of Missouri’s values of innovation, academic discipline, leadership, success, and team spirit.

 The University of Missouri uses several logos, each of which may use different fonts.
 However, the most common university logo contains the word “Mizzou” with an image of a lion.
-The font used in this logo is unique and does not have a family name.
+The font used in this logo is unique and has no family name.

-Missouri University’s official graphic style includes fonts for design elements such as headings, subheadings, text, etc. The official fonts of the University of Missouri are the Gotham and Proxima Nova fonts.
+Missouri University’s official graphic style includes fonts for design elements such as headings, subheadings, text, etc. The official fonts of the University of Missouri are Gotham and Proxima Nova.